jgjin/not-quite-an-expert/content/posts/product_spaces.md

 1. Pulling up a list of headphones amps on sale for BFCM
 2. Picking the first one that looks good

-By framing the satisficing strategy this way, I hope to impress that satisficing boasts simplicity, minimizing cognitive load and time spent, while satisficing possibly better solutions.
+By framing the satisficing strategy this way, I hope to impress that satisficing boasts simplicity, minimizing cognitive load and time spent, while likely sacrificing better solutions.
 I care enough about audio equipment that satisficing does not _satisfy_ me, though it may serve you well.
 # Cross-curate
 The strategy I use involves:
 1. Pulling up general lists of best headphones amps